 School of Law

-The Law School Advisory Board played an invaluable role in shaping the School and its undergraduate degree.
-Considerable experience of industry representatives, spanning commercial to environmental law, ensure the School produces graduates in line with industry expectations.
+The Law School Advisory Board played an invaluable role in shaping the School and its undergraduate degrees.
+The considerable experience of industry representatives, spanning commercial to environmental law, ensures the School produces graduates in line with industry expectations.

-The contribution of the Board is welcomed and will help to inform the practical focus of the degree and identify and develop new opportunities such as particular specialisations of law or skills to meet new industry demands.
+The contribution of the Board is welcomed and helps to inform the practical focus of the degree and identify and develop new opportunities such as particular specialisations of law and/or skills to meet new industry demands.

 The Law School Advisory Board includes the following members: